How ancient humans cared for their pets

 Children were commonly depicted alongside animals in vases and bas-reliefs.
 Caged birds were also trendy in the Greek and Roman worlds, especially among women.
 It was a unique part of Roman culture that was considered a display of luxury, although it wasn’t strictly for the elite; families of modest means could also keep birds, as they were relatively inexpensive relative to dogs or other animals.

 Snakes were also popular pets.
-For the Romans, if an animal was accepted as a pet, it meant a life of luxury and care.
-Otherwise, it would end up as a sacrifice, in the arena, or in a hunting game.
+With Ancient Roman pets, if an animal was accepted as a pet, it meant a life of luxury and care.
+Otherwise, it would end up as a sacrifice, in the arena or a hunting game.

 Animals in ancient China were mainly valued for their practical purposes.
 Dogs were the first domesticated animals in China, their introduction dating back approximately 16,000 years, and they were employed for hunting and kept as pets.

-As for their feline counterparts, archeological evidence from Chinese villages shows cats were used to keep vermin away from local grain stores, and domestication shortly followed.
+As for their feline counterparts, archaeological evidence from Chinese villages shows cats were used to keep vermin away from local grain stores, and domestication shortly followed.

-Most of the dogs of early Native American culture were wolflike in appearance and were used to carry heavy loads and pull sleds.
+Most of the dogs of early Native American culture were wolflike in appearance and were used to carry heavy loads and pull sledges.

 As with the ancient Chinese, Native Americans were also known to use dogs as a food source.
 Despite this fact, the life of a cherished dog was respected much like that of a fellow human, and in death, burials were formal.